 Thanks to the latest software update, the wallpaper and notifications sections of the Always On Display can now be easily disabled.
 This allows the latest iPhones to achieve a cleaner and more “classic” Always On Display look, similar to what Android manufacturers had introduced many years ago.

-So, how to make use of the new additions to the Always On Display feature?
-Simple, just head to your main Settings app and look for Always On Display under the Display menu.
-Previously, there used to be a regular toggle for the Always On Display, but with iOS 16.2, this one is substituted for a clickable menu element, which opens a dedicated menu page.
-Inside, you can easily toggle whichever Always On Display elements you wish to keep, as seen in the screenshots below:
+To make use of the new additions to the Always On Display feature, simply open your main Settings app and navigate to the Display menu.
+Previously, there was a regular toggle for the Always On Display, but with iOS 16.2, it has been replaced with a clickable menu element that opens a dedicated menu page.
+From there, you can easily enable or disable specific Always On Display elements according to your preferences.

 What is Always On Display?

-The Always On Display functionality is sadly not present on the older iPhone 13 Pro and iPhone 13 Pro Max, which also have displays with adaptive refresh date, but lack the ultra low 1Hz refresh rate threshold and can only go as low as 10Hz.
+Unfortunately, the Always On Display functionality is not available on the older iPhone 13 Pro and Pro Max, which also have adaptive refresh rates but lack the ultra-low 1Hz refresh rate threshold, only going as low as 10Hz.

-Conclusion: So above is the Classic Always On Display arrives to iPhone 14 Pro, Pro Max with iOS 16.2 update article.
+Conclusion: So above is the Classic Always On Display Comes to iPhone 14 Pro and Pro Max with iOS 16.2 Update article.
 Hopefully with this article you can help you in life, always follow and read our good articles on the website: Megusta.info